Have questions about the 2019-2020 FAFSA?

 Choosing which college or university to attend is a huge decision that will influence the rest of your life.
 Reeths-Puffer Schools encourages all Juniors and Seniors to make college visits to gauge whether a particular college is the right place for them.
 All Juniors and Seniors may visit college campuses once per semester (for a total of four visits) and have their absence from school recorded as a school-related absence.
 To do this, stop by the counseling office to pick up college visitation forms from the secretary.

 To view the series of Positive Focus Films, click on the link.

-Credit recovery is offered (for a fee) through Reeths-Puffer High School during the school year, and during the summer as a partnership with White Lake Area Community Education.
+Credit recovery is offered (for a fee) through Reeths-Puffer High School during the school year, as well as through the summer.
 The curriculum will be delivered through Edgenuity (formerly E2020), a web-based program.
 For more information, contact your guidance counselor.

 The Apollo Program is a credit recovery program offered at the high school for students who are significantly behind in credits.
 Contact your school counselor for details.